 - Weigh: Make sure to weigh out all your ingredients.
 Using your scales rather than measuring out in cups will make a far superior dough as your amounts will be accurate

 - Cool: One of the most important rules for the dough is to keep everything as cool as possible.
 The butter has to be cubed and cold.
-And the water ice cold.
+And the water is ice cold.
 Run your hands under cold water to keep them cold too.
-If your kitchen is warm then chill your bowl and flour in the fridge prior to use.

 - Work quickly: This follows from the above point.
-If the dough gets too warm when making, your crust will end up greasy and heavy instead of light and crispy.
+If the dough gets too warm, your crust will end up greasy and heavy instead of light and crispy.
 The quicker you work, the cooler your ingredients will stay.

 - Don't knead: Tough pastry is the worst.
-It's difficult to roll, shrinks when baked and won’t be crispy and short like it should be.
+It's difficult to roll, shrinks when baked, and won’t be crispy and short like it should be.
 Adding just enough water for it to come together and pressing the dough together will be enough.
-Basically, as soon as the moisture (water) hits the flour it forms elastic strands of gluten and the more gluten there is the tougher the dough is.
-That’s why we use as little water as is needed and try not to overwork the dough.
+Try not to overwork the dough.

 To freeze: